dinkelk/stocker/README.md

 pip install -r requirements.txt
 ```

-Then, simply clone this repository, add it to you path, and `import` it in your code.
+Then, simply clone this repository, add it to you path, and use `import stocker` in your code.

 ## Want to contribute?